Retirement Living Hub

 When to Get Professional Appraisals

-Professional appraisers typically charge an hourly rate or a flat fee per item or collection.
-Avoid appraisers who base their fees on a percentage of the item’s value, as this creates a conflict of interest.
-Look for appraisers who are members of recognized professional organizations, ensuring adherence to ethical standards.
-The National Association of Senior Move Managers (NASMM) can often refer you to reputable appraisers or other professionals who assist with downsizing.
+I looked for appraisers who were members of recognized professional organizations, ensuring adherence to ethical standards.
+The National Association of Senior Move Managers (NASMM) was a good resource, often able to refer us to reputable appraisers or other professionals who assist with downsizing.

 Flat lay of vintage heirlooms being photographed with a tablet for an online sale.